smart-on-fhir/smart-on-fhir.github.io/tutorials/server-quick-start/index.md

 full details), you can launch the Growth Charts app in debugging mode (no authorization required)..

-You'll expose a "launch" button that users can click from within an existing EHR session, and when the user clicks this button, you'll load the following URL in a new browser window (or an iframe, or an embedded browser widget, depending on the architecture of your EHR), supplying two URL parameters:
+You'll expose a "launch" button that users can click from within an existing EHR session.
+When a user clicks this button, you'll load the following URL in a new browser window (or an iframe, or an embedded browser widget, depending on the architecture of your EHR), supplying two URL parameters:

 [https://fhir.smartplatforms.org/apps/growth-chart/launch.html?](https://fhir.smartplatforms.org/apps/growth-chart/launch.html?fhirServiceUrl=https://fhir-open-api.smartplatforms.org&patientId=1482713)